robertmuth/Cwerg/FrontEndDocs/tutorial.md

 * visibility is private by default
 * array indexing is checked by default
 * variables are immutable by default
-* no goto, no va-args, no bitfields,
+* no goto, no va-args, no bitfields
+* no cyclic dependencies between modules
+* no cyclic dependencies between types (self-cycles are allowed)

 ## Syntax